KritarthChavda/To-Do-LIst/README.md

-Juat a To Do list app but with better User Interface.
+Just a To Do list app but with better User Interface.